OSGeo/PROJ/docs/source/development/reference/functions.rst

     the forward or reverse :c:data:`direction`.
 Returns the euclidean distance of the starting point :c:data:`coo` and the resulting coordinate after :c:data:`n` iterations back and forth.

+    If the input coordinate has any NaNs and the expected output of all NaNs is returned then the final distance will be 0.

+    .. versionchanged:: 9.2.0

+        Define expected NaN distance of 0.

     :param P: Transformation object
     :type P: :c:type:`PJ` *